 In July 2001, Virginia implemented the Responsible Land Disturber (RLD) Certificate of Competence Program.
-This program requires that before an Erosion and Sediment Control (ESC) plan can be approved in Virginia, the project must have an RLD that is certified through the Virginia Department of Conservation and Recreation.
+This program requires that before an Erosion and Sediment Control (ESC) plan can be approved in Virginia, the project must have an RLD that is certified through the Virginia Department of Environmental Quality.

 Who is considered an RLD?